bimdata/documentation/src/api/guides/scopes.md

 ::: tip Note

-About scopes and oAuth 2.0
+About scopes

-OAuth 2.0 scopes provide a way to limit the amount of access that is granted to an access token.
+Scopes provide a way to limit the amount of access that is granted to an access token.
 For example, an access token issued to a client app may be granted READ and WRITE access to protected resources, or just READ access.
 You can implement your APIs to enforce any scope or combination of scopes you wish.
 So, if a client receives a token that has READ scope, and it tries to call an API endpoint that requires WRITE access, the call will fail.

 source : [https://docs.apigee.com/api-platform/security/oauth/working-scopes](https://docs.apigee.com/api-platform/security/oauth/working-scopes)
 :::